ang-zeyu/infisearch/docs/src/indexer/indexing.md

 This loader indexes all content into a single field "body" by default.

-The search result title would appear as `<...pdf file path breadcrumb...> (PDF)`, and when clicked upon will open the pdf in the browser.
+The search result title would appear as `<...PDF file path breadcrumb...> (PDF)`, and when clicked upon will open the PDF in the browser.

 #### Text Files: **`loader_configs.TxtLoader`**